-- 1. Recusal is not required if the debt was not extended on terms more favorable than those available to the public, payment on the debt is current, and the debt is: - i) A line of credit extended through a credit card. - ii) An amortizing consumer loan (including a first or second mortgage on a personal residence) or a home equity line of credit. - iii) An overdraft protection line. - iv) A student loan. - v) A car lease. - vi) A loan against the cash value of an insurance policy. - 2.
-Recusal is not required with respect to any debt of the covered employee's spouse or dependent child, or a related entity of the spouse or child if: - i) The debt is the sole responsibility of the spouse, child or related entity, and is not derived from the covered employee's income, assets or activities. - ii) The covered employee has no knowledge of the identity of the lender.
+- 1. Recusal is not required if the debt was not extended on terms more favorable than those available to the public, payment on the debt is current, and the debt is: - a. a line of credit extended through a credit card; - b. an amortizing consumer loan (including a first or second mortgage on a personal residence) or a home equity line of credit; - c. an overdraft protection line; - d. a student loan; - e. a car lease; or - f. a loan against the cash value of an insurance policy. - 2.
+Recusal is not required with respect to any debt of the covered employee's spouse or dependent child, or a related entity of the spouse or child if: - a. the debt is the sole responsibility of the spouse, child or related entity, and is not derived from the covered employee's income, assets or activities; and - b. the covered employee has no knowledge of the identity of the lender. - C. Waiver.
+A written waiver from the prohibitions of this paragraph may, in some limited circumstances, be obtained from the covered employee's supervising officer, in consultation with the Bank's Ethics Officer.